taherkhan30/sparta-vagrant-nodejs/README.md

 #### Step 15

-Add following command to your provisioning.sh file
+Add the following commands to your provisioning.sh file

 `sudo apt-get update -y`